A No-Go Theorem for Shaping Quantum Resources

 whose elements generate smooth Hamiltonian vector fields $v_H=\Omega\nabla H$.
 Under the Weyl transform, the commutator with $H$ acts on the Wigner function as

 Expanding the sine gives the Moyal series

 For a smooth $H$, this defines a differential operator of generally infinite order.
-The series truncates at second order \emph{if and only if} all derivatives of $H$ above quadratic vanish—i.e., if $H$ is a quadratic polynomial in $x$ and $p$.

-Hence, the subspace of quadratic $H$ generates differential operators of order $\leq 2$ (Fokker–Planck type), and any $H$ containing cubic or higher terms contributes third- or higher-order derivatives, thereby coupling the evolution of the first two moments to higher cumulants.
+The series truncates at second order if and only if all derivatives of $H$ above quadratic vanish---i.e., if $H$ is a quadratic polynomial in $x$ and $p$.
+Hence, the subspace of quadratic $H$ generates differential operators of order $\le 2$ (Fokker--Planck type), and any $H$ containing cubic or higher terms contributes third- or higher-order derivatives, thereby coupling the evolution of the first two moments to higher cumulants.

 The set of quadratic $H$ is closed under the Poisson bracket: